Singapore will stop covering the medical bills of unvaccinated COVID-19 patients

 Much of Singapore's population is vaccinated

 Singapore has one of the highest vaccination rates in the world.
-As of Sunday, 85% of its population wass fully vaccinated, and 18% received booster shots, according to health ministry data.
+As of Sunday, 85% of its population was fully vaccinated, and 18% had received booster shots, according to health ministry data.

 The health minister credited the hard work of vaccination teams with reducing the number of unvaccinated seniors from 175,000 in early August to below 64,000.